MicrosoftDocs/fabric-docs/docs/workload-development-kit/workload-cloud-setup.md

 ms.date: 08/12/2024
 ---

-# Working in cloud mode (preview)
+# Work in cloud mode (preview)

-In this section, we cover the requirements for deploying a workload that operates on a remote server with internet access.
-The deployment is composed of two main parts:
+In this article, learn the requirements for deploying a workload that operates on a remote server with internet access in Microsoft Fabric.
+The deployment has two main parts:

-- **Workload client code**: The frontend part embedded as an iFrame within the Azure Service Fabric UI.
+- **Workload client code**: Frontend code embedded as an iFrame in the Microsoft Fabric UI.
-- **Workload backend**: The server-side component that processes your workload.
+- **Workload backend**: The backend, server-side component that processes your workload.

 Deploy both components as cloud services.
-You can host them on separate servers if needed.
+You can host the two components on separate servers if needed.

-To be able to work with your workload in cloud mode, you must configure your app information and domains correctly.
+To work with your workload in cloud mode, you must configure your app information and domains correctly.

 ## Microsoft Entra ID app resourceId format